Yoga

 Hall 1st floor | Schwanthalerstraße 89 (near Paulskirche)

-ongoing course, all year round, also during school holidays, please contact us before participating for the first time
+ongoing class, all year round, also during school holidays, please contact us before participating for the first time

 Yoga Class | 55+